 A sit-upon is a homemade waterproof cushion.
 Girls will use them when sitting around the campfire or attending activities where they will be sitting on the ground.
 There are many different ways to make them.
 If your Girl Scout needs one for camp, do a search on the web and you will get many ideas on how to make one.

-Our camp requires Caddies to have council training AND service unit training.
+Our camp requires Caddies to have council training AND service unit orientation.
 Girls should sign up for Council Caddie training as soon as they can as they do fill quickly.
-Our Caddie director will be in touch with registered Caddies to let them know the dates of the Mandatory Service Unit training dates.
+Our Caddie director will be in touch with registered Caddies to let them know the dates of the Mandatory Service Unit Orientation dates.